Italian Noodle Casserole

 - 1 cup plain Greek yogurt

-- 3 oz. cream cheese (I used light)
+- 3 oz. cream cheese, regular or light

-- 1 cup (4 oz) shredded sharp cheddar cheese
+- 1 cup shredded sharp cheddar cheese (about 4 oz.)

 - Preheat your oven to 450°F and coat a 9x13 inch casserole dish or glass baking dish with oil or cooking spray.